mockito/mockito-scala/README.md

 By adding the trait `org.mockito.IdiomaticMockito` you get access to some improved methods in the API

-This API is heavily inspired on Scalatest's Matchers, so if have used them, you'll find it very familiar
+This API is heavily inspired on Scalatest's Matchers, so if you have used them, you'll find it very familiar

 Here we can see the old syntax on the left and the new one on the right